GrapesJS/grapesjs/docs/modules/Components-new.md

 const el =  component.getEl();
 ```

-So, generally, the View is something you wouldn't need to change as the default one handles already the sync with the Model but in case you'd need more control over elements (eg. custom UI in canvas) you'll probably need to create a custom component type and extend the default View with your logic.
+Generally, the View is something you wouldn't need to change as the default one handles already the sync with the Model but in case you'd need more control over elements (eg. custom UI in canvas) you'll probably need to create a custom component type and extend the default View with your logic.
 We'll see later how to create custom Component Types.

 So far we have seen the core concept behind Components and how they work.
-The **Model/Component** is the **source of truth** for the final code of templates (eg. the HTML export relies on it) and the *View/ComponentView* is what is used by the editor to **preview our components** to users in the canvas.
+The **Model/Component** is the **source of truth** for the final code of templates (eg. the HTML export relies on it) and the **View/ComponentView** is what is used by the editor to **preview our components** to users in the canvas.

 <!--